penumbra-zone/penumbra/README.md

 flow across a pair of assets in each block, rather than each individual trade.

 This website is a living document containing unfinished public research, and is subject to revision.
+The [updates section](./updates.md) has a list of design updates.

 If you're interested in technical discussion about these ideas, why not

 - join [the discord](https://discord.gg/hKvkrqa3zC),